Abdulllahhhh/Machine-Learning-II-Mini-Project/README.md

 # Machine Learning II Mini Project

-This project demonstrates different machine learning paradigms using Python, including supervised, unsupervised, reinforcement learning, and neural networks.
+This project was developed to explore and compare different machine learning approaches using Python.
+It includes practical implementations of supervised learning, unsupervised learning, reinforcement learning, and neural networks on simple datasets.

 Implemented algorithms:
 - SVM